 Gratton School, the Division’s first school, and St. Mary’s Parish in the early 1900s.
 The buildings were located on Scarth Street, near Victoria Avenue.

-The Division currently serves over 11,000 students, making us the fourth largest school division in the province.
+The Division currently serves nearly 12,000 students, making us the fourth largest school division in the province.
 Our student population is steadily growing and diversifying, a reality that presents many opportunities.

 1,100 dedicated people work together as the staff of Regina Catholic, including teachers, education support professionals, and CUPE employees who manage our facilities.
 We are governed by a seven-member Board of Trustees that works with the Division administration to develop and implement policies based on ever-evolving student and school needs.

 The Division’s Theme is Let Your Light Shine.
 Our students, staff, and parents do work together to make a difference.
 Every month, we publish our Director’s Communique on the Division website.
 These publications are always filled with countless examples of students and staff members reaching out to others in our local, national, and international communities in an effort to put our Division’s Theme into action.

 Our work is also guided by the Division vision, mission, values, and commitments.

 The Regina Catholic School Division will provide a quality Catholic education that is faith based, student-centered, and results-oriented.